puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Resolution**:

-Returns the value found in the `enforce` file under the SE Linux mount point (e.g., `/selinux/enforce`).
+Returns the value found in the `enforce` file under the SE Linux mount point (e.g. `/selinux/enforce`).

 ([↑ Back to top](#page-nav))